World Long Drive Championship

 The World Long Drive Championship is an annual long drive competition in the sport of golf.
 It was first held in 1974, and since 2000 has comprised Open, Masters (over-45s) and Women's events.

 From 1995 to 2015, the events were owned and produced by Long Drivers of America.
-In 2016 the Golf Channel took control of the World Long Drive Championship under the World Long Drive Association.
-The Golf Channel stopped producing World Long Drive Association events in 2020.
-A new organization called the Professional Long Drivers Association has since been founded and took over the championship, initially called the National Long Drive Championship because of restrictions in 2020, and since returning to the World Championship name in 2021.
+In 2016, Long Drivers of America was acquired by Golf Channel, who established a season-long tour of televised competitions as the World Long Drive Association (WLDA).
+In 2020, Golf Channel suspended the WLDA amid the COVID-19 pandemic and disclosed an intent to sell the series.
+A new player-run organization called the Professional Long Drivers Association (PLDA) was established the same year as a spiritual successor to the WLDA; in 2023, both the PLDA and the WLDA were acquired by GF Sports and Entertainment, with the two entities merged as World Long Drive (WLD).

 Canadian Jason Zuback is the most successful competitor with five wins in the Open division, including four in a row between 1996 and 1999, and one in the Masters division.
 Swede Sandra Carlborg is the most successful female competitor, with five titles in the Women's division since 2011.

 Format and rules

 Golfers are required to use a USGA-approved club with a maximum length of 48 inches.
-In each round, competitors have two minutes and 30 seconds to hit Six golf balls; to be counted as a scoring shot, the ball must land in "the grid", a range that varies from 45 to 60 yards wide and 420–450 yards long.
+In each round, competitors have two minutes and 30 seconds to hit 6 golf balls; to be counted as a scoring shot, the ball must land in "the grid", a range that varies from 45 to 60 yards wide and 420–450 yards long.
 Competitors progress through group-stages to reach the final 16, which is conducted as a single-elimination tournament.